Aevoreth/abc-music-manager/docs/user/getting-started.md

 - **Built executable:** Run `ABC Music Manager.exe` from your release folder.
 - **From source:** Install dependencies (`pip install -r requirements.txt`), then run `python main.py` from the repository root.

 Your app data (library database, preferences) is stored in the release directory as abc_music_manager.sqlite and preferences.json.
-Keep these files safe and backed up (especially the sqlite database file).
+Keep these files safe and backed up.

 ---